The demon goes by many names: ecommerce “reckoning,” exit “purgatory,” Amazon “arbitrage,” the “customer acquisition pricing parade.”

 Without hyperbole, that single equation is the future of ecommerce.

-While it’s evolving, we’ve drawn a line in the sand with two resources — and a fundamental shift in how CTC structure’s client relationships.
-One, a guide and accompanying Google Sheet on the ecommerce business strategies derived from the equation.
-And two, within this soon to be released tutorial detailing its development and implementation:
+In fact, we’ve drawn a line in the sand with two resources — alongside a fundamental shift in how we structure client relationships.
+One, a guide on centering your ecommerce analytics on the equation.
+Two, this tutorial detailing its development and implementation:

 As more brands move from market share to dollars in their pockets, knowing your variables and taking hold of those with the highest likelihood of impact will define success.